fsprojects/fantomas/docs/Formatting-Elmish-code.md

 # Formatting Elmish style guide

-This guide explains the main reasoning of how Fantomas formats Elmish-style code.
+This guide explains the main reasoning of how Fantomas formats "Elmish" inspired code.

 ## Scope